-This article's going to be a bit different.
-There's going to be less text and more real-world examples.
-I'll go over exactly how you can be successful on Instagram by showing you examples from businesses that are.
+This article’s going to be a bit different.
+When I was researching this piece I wanted to take a more practical approach.
+Instead of telling you how I want to show you how.
+I want to start with a focus on strategy and how it translate to the business you run.
+I’ll go over exactly how you can be successful on Instagram by showing you examples from businesses that are.

 - Instagram Posting Best Practices